lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 encoding of an ML-DSA public key.
 When used in a `SubjectPublicKeyInfo` type, the `subjectPublicKey BIT STRING` contains this raw byte string encoding of the public key.
-When an ML-DSA public key appears outside of a `SubjectPublicKeyInfo` type in an environment that uses ASN.1 encoding, it can be encoded as an `OCTET STRING` by using the `ML-DSA-44-PublicKey`, `ML-DSA-65-PublicKey`, and `ML-DSA-87-PublicKey` types corresponding to the correct key size defined below.
+When an ML-DSA public key appears outside of a `SubjectPublicKeyInfo` type in an environment that uses ASN.1 encoding, it could be encoded as an `OCTET STRING` by using the `ML-DSA-44-PublicKey`, `ML-DSA-65-PublicKey`, and `ML-DSA-87-PublicKey` types corresponding to the correct key size defined below.